Maria-N-V-Borges/Maria-N-V-Borges/README.md

 # Hi, I'm Maria 💻✨

-📍 Based in Belém, PA - Brazil | Computer Science Student Estácio
+📍 Belém, PA - Brazil | Computer Science Student Estácio

 I'm a Computer Science student passionate about game development, web technologies, and digital art.
 I enjoy learning new tools and turning ideas into interactive projects — especially when I can connect frontend and backend.